 Today’s market maturity demands a balanced, integrated, end-to-end analytics workflow.
 To compete, an enterprise solution must augment self-service analytics with security and governance.
-It must also enable users to integrate data from multiple sources in a single location, with consistent business logic.
+It must also enable users to integrate data from multiple sources in a single location with consistent business logic.
 It’s about seeing and confidently sharing the whole picture—not just disconnected fragments.

 Organizations strive to gain business insights that can, for example, increase revenue, pinpoint inefficiencies, gauge customer satisfaction, and monitor consumer demand.
-And mining for insights is certainly part of the whole point in looking at data.
+And mining for insights is certainly part of the whole point of looking at data.

 Without the right analytics framework, however, these insights—and the underlying data that fuels them—don’t necessarily have as good an impact as they could.
-Business decision makers might not even fully trust these insights and underpinning data, if there are many different versions or interpretations of the data.
+Business decision-makers might not even fully trust these insights and underpinning data if there are many different versions or interpretations of the data.
 Which version should they believe?

 When there’s no centralized platform, you’ll see individualized, disconnected, self-service efforts that produce individualized, disconnected results.
 Essentially, data and insights gleaned from personal productivity solutions become trapped on personal desktop computers.

 Such individual BI and analytics efforts are well-meaning—but isolated—attempts to create a sense of the data.
 Because these content pieces aren’t stitched together, shared, and published through a secured, centrally managed administrative framework, chaos can also easily ensue.